Tactical Meeting Overview

-- Request a Next Action.
+Request a Next Action.
 A “Next Action” is a single physical, visible activity that progresses something toward completion.
-The need would be addressed is someone did something.
+The need would be addressed if someone did something.

 Also, remember several pathways may be used and/or several outputs may be recorded for any single agenda item.